postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 For more information on working with variables as a team, see [Managing environments](/docs/sending-requests/managing-environments/#creating-environments).

-> Local and data variables only have current values, which don't persist beyond request or collection runs.
+> Local and data variables have current values, which don't persist beyond request or collection runs.

 ## Fixing unresolved variables

-An _unresolved variable_ is a variable that is not defined in an active scope (collection, environment, or globals) that is available for the request it’s used in.
+An _unresolved variable_ is a variable that's not defined in an active scope (collection, environment, or globals) that's available for the request it’s used in.

 When you are working on an API request, Postman highlights unresolved variables in the **URL builder** and in the **Params** tab.
 If you send a request that includes an unresolved variable, the request will fail.